Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 #### Nouns in a menu

 Menu lists give users a horizontal set of nouns when space is limited.
-The order of nouns is often based on logic such as most recent orders.
+The order of nouns is often based on logic, such as most recent orders.

-Nouns in a menu should be concise but still give the user enough information so they can easily find and accurately select the item they want.
+Nouns in a menu should be concise, but still give the user enough information so that they can easily find and accurately select the item that they want.

 <!-- dodont -->